victoroalvarez/shell-aware/README.md

 # Shell Aware

-These are a collection of dotfiles & i3wm Mouse-less Development Environment setup for Fedora Linux.
+These are a collection of dotfiles & Mouse-less Development Environment setup for GNU/Linux.
 These files are managed with GNU Stow.
 They work for me and can serve as an example to you.
 Please don't use these files as they are, instead read them and adapt them to your needs.

+## What Linux distros do you use?
+I mostly use Debian, but I also choose Fedora or Arch for newer hardware.
+These configurations should work with minimal modification on almost any contemporary Linux distribution.

 ## How are these files managed?

 To manage these files I use GNU Stow.
 Stow helps me keep my dotfiles on one directory and symlink these files to their corresponding location on my $HOME directory.
+I first create directories where the files will be stored.
+Then I symlink the files with Stow.

 For example, after a new OS installation, to symlink files located on the repository's home/ directory to the $HOME/ directory of my machine, I go to the root of this repository and type:

 ```bash